-Warwickshire County Councillor Jeff Morgan, Portfolio Holder for Children and Families and Education.
+Warwickshire County Councillor Sue Markham, Portfolio Holder for Children and Families and Education.

-Welcome to the first Children and Young People Strategy 2021-2030.
-This is the first strategy of its kind for the county's children and young people and has, at its heart, the Child Friendly Warwickshire programme.
+Welcome to the rst Children and Young People

+Strategy 2021-2030.
+This is the rst strategy of its kind for the county's children and young people and has, at its heart, the Child Friendly Warwickshire programme.